Home » Atmosphere » Outside Earth » Ozone Layer: Earth’s Protective Shield Has a Hole In It

 Ozone depletion is common in Antarctica.
 It exists in the Arctic but it’s less prominent.
 This phenomenon occurs in the geographic poles because they have the most suitable conditions.

 The polar vortex isolates the Antarctica air in winter.
 The extremely cold weather allows for the formation of ice clouds.
 Chlorine molecules bind within the ice clouds.
 When conditions warm, they finally break down ozone to O2.
-This forms the hole in the ozone layer.
+This forms a hole in the ozone layer.

 When did the ozone layer form in Earth’s history?